Intreecom/robotlb/tutorial.md

     --k3s-version "$K3S_VERSION"
 }

-# This function is used to setup first node,
+# This function is used to set up the first node,
-# so it has --cluster flag to initialize the cluster.
+# so it has a `--cluster` flag to initialize the cluster.
 function create_cluster(){
   local SERVER_IP="$1"
   k3sup install \
       --cluster \
       --no-extras \
       --ip "$SERVER_IP" \
       --k3s-extra-args "$COMMON_ARGS --node-ip=$SERVER_IP" \  # note that node-ip.
-It will be used by robotlb to create cloud loadbalancer.
+It will be used by Robotlb to create a cloud load-balancer.
       --tls-san "$LB_IP,10.10.1.1,10.10.1.2,10.10.1.3" \
       --user "$K3S_USER" \
       --ssh-key "$SSH_KEY" \